spc-group/haven/docs/topic_guides/changing_haven.rst

 .. code-block:: console

    $ pytest

+``pytest`` should not report any errors or failures, though skipped, xfailed, and warnings are expected.

 Several simulated IOCs are started up in the process, and can be used in writing tests.